Library/Learning Resources Center (LRC)

 Writing plays a big role in college and professional life, and the Writing Center is here to help you develop your writing.
 We work with writers on papers, essays, resumes, applications, and creative pieces--writers at any stage of their process, from initial brainstorming and prewriting through revising and polishing that final version.
 We offer one-on-one or small group sessions, workshops, online consultations, and a wealth of informative handouts about writing clearly and effectively.
-We're located in BB-007A, near the Math Lab; you are welcome to stop by to meet us and find out more about the services we offer.
+We're located in LI-012, on the ground floor of the Library; you are welcome to stop by to meet us and find out more about the services we offer.

-You can make an appointment with the Writing Center in person in the Writing Center (BB-007A), the LAC (LI-111) by calling 607 778-5632 or 607 778-5038.
+You can make an appointment with the Writing Center in person in the Writing Center (LI-012) or by calling +1 (607) 778-5632.
 You can access more information about our hours and find helpful online resources by checking our website https://www2.sunybroome.edu/writingcenter/

-The Peer Tutoring Program provides any SUNY Broome student with free tutorial support via three modes:
+The Peer Tutoring Program provides any SUNY Broome Community College student with free tutorial support across the disciplines via three modes: